 Wildlife Safari – Nothing takes your breath away more than seeing some of the worlds most beautiful creatures roaming in their natural surrounds.
 There is an overwhelming feeling of serenity attached to the freedom of the wilderness that somehow ‘just becomes you’.
+In this post, we’ll address Tanzania Tourist Attractions and Climate.
 With the Ngorongoro Crater and the Serengeti being among many game park reserves to choose from, there’s no better place to ‘lose yourself in the wild’ than Tanzania.

 Zanzibar – Sit back, relax and soak up the sun on the white sands of Zanzibar’s beaches, then cool off in the amazing turquoise waters of the Indian Ocean.
 Simply put, there is no better place to take time out and just ‘let it all go’ than stunning, stunning Zanzibar.